disesdi/disesdi.github.io/2/safety_v_sec.md

 I’ll also

-* tell you where you can find aviation safety datasets,
+* *tell you where you can find aviation safety datasets*

-* talk about the interaction between safety and security, and
+* *talk about the interaction between safety and security,* and

-* talk about how cybersecurity culture is complementary to aviation safety.
+* *talk about how cybersecurity culture is complementary to aviation safety.*

 Let’s go!